estiwidder/bold360-mobile-docs-android/docs/chat-configuration/chat-account/bot-chat.md

 ---

 ## Overview
-Bold360 Android SDK enables your app to use the Bold360 ai conversational platform.
-This platform enables you to provide a messaging-based user experience similar to that of a conversation with a human agent.
-The platform will provide app users with the most suitable information based on the users input and contextual information it gathers.
+Bold360 Android SDK enables provide an AI based messaging-based user experience similar to that of a conversation with a human agent.
+The platform will provide the app users with the most suitable information based on the users input and contextual information available.
 {: .overview}

 The chat type is defined by the account type configured in the SDK.

+# COMMENT: THIS ENTIRE SECTION ALREADY EXISTS IN A DIFFERENT SECTION> I WOULD ADD A REFERENCE> OTHERWISE WE WILL NEED TO MAINTAIN DUPLICATE TEXTS

 ## BotAccount
 Set the BotAccount for a Bold AI chat.
-This account create the chatbot and provide details and configurations required for establishing a chat session.
+This account creates the chatbot and provide details and configurations required for establishing a chat session.

 ### Creating account